Public Health Intervention Development Scheme (PHIND)

 Funding and eligibility

-Applicants can apply for up to £150K for a maximum of 18 months.
+Applicants can apply for up to £150K (MRC Contribution), for a maximum of 18 months.
 Funds may be requested to support costs attributable to the study including investigator and research staff time, consumables, equipment and travel.

 MRC University Units may apply for funding via this scheme; however, in line with MRC policy, the scheme is not open to MRC Units.
 For information on other eligible Research Organisations please see the RCUK website